 Verification Documents Checklist: When assisting clients with a CalFresh application, it is helpful to provide additional information that ensures a successful eligibility determination process once it leaves your hands.
 This includes reviewing the types of documentation the County will require in order to complete the eligibility process and grant the maximum amount of benefits it possibly can.
 Please use this handy checklist available for download by clicking here.
 Check off items that apply to each unique household you work with, and encourage them to start gathering the documentation and making copies to provide to the County when requested.
 Better yet--as an Application Assistor, encourage clients to bring copies directly to you (or make the copies for them), and send those copies along to the county with the application.
 This pays off later so the eligibility determination process can go as fast and smooth as possible.
 (Updated June 2015)

 Release of Information (ROI): When assisting with CalFresh applications, it is a good practice to work with clients to fill out the Release of Information (ROI) form so that, as an application assistor, you can advocate on their behalf in communications with the County.
 This might include checking in with the County on something a client is confused about, advocating on a client's behelf regarding a potential error in the eligibility process, or helping to faciliate better understanding between client and County, as needed.
 Please click here to downlad the ROI form in English.
 Click here to download the ROI in Spanish.

-Fact Sheets: DHHS has created a series of dowloadable fact sheets for partners, explaining the application and eligibility processes for many different Social Services programs, including CalFresh, MediCal, and information on special circumstances for specific populations.
-Click here to view and download fact sheets.
+Info Sheets: DHHS has created a series of dowloadable information sheets for partners, explaining the application and eligibility processes for many different Social Services programs, including CalFresh, Medi-Cal, and information on special circumstances for specific populations.
+Click here to view and download info sheets.
 Topics include: